 - We mentioned Google Drive combined with Google Docs earlier as a full stack alternative for cloud storage and document management.
 Simply setting up your structure of folders – e.g. one that allows you to structure your documents by client or date – can be a simple alternative to store all your notes and other documents and have everything synced online to multiple devices.

-Although they differ in the way they work, what they have in common is the most important advice for using any software for taking notes: you actually need to remember to use it.
+Although they differ in the way they work, what they have in common is the most important advice for using any software for taking notes and getting your documents organised: you actually need to remember to use it.
 These tools really become useful when all your notes are in the same place and you can use powerful search and sharing features.

 If you are planning to facilitate a group session that spans more than a couple of hours and you have different workshop activities, theory blocks, team building games and energizer activities, then you likely need to have some sort of agenda to plan the sequence of these activities.

-- SessionLab is an online session planner tool for anyone who is doing facilitated sessions.
-It provides a platform that is designed for the flexible and iterative process of building up a workshop or meeting agenda – making your process design work a real ‘flow experience’.
+- SessionLab is an online workshop planner tool for anyone who is doing facilitated sessions.
+It provides an interface that is designed for the flexible and iterative process of building up a workshop or meeting agenda – making your process design work a real ‘flow experience’.
 As you build up your session outline, all the various modules and exercises you enter into the system become searchable and reusable by you.
 Color-coding helps you to get a balanced interaction mix for your session to keep your participants engaged.
-When looking for new inspiration, you can find facilitation techniques and team building and workshop activities in a public library of facilitation methods.
-SessionLab allows you to also share the workshop plans with your clients or colleagues and work together on them simultaneously.
+When looking for new inspiration, you can find more than 500 workshop activities in a public library of facilitation methods and a set of expert-designed complete workshop templates as well.
+SessionLab also allows you to share the workshop plans with your clients or colleagues and work together on them simultaneously.
 And yes, we’re blowing our own horn, but mainly because we love using it.

 - Google Sheets: The spreadsheet application of Google has become a worthwhile online alternative to Microsoft Excel.
 So if you are a hardcore spreadsheets fan loving to tinker with rows and columns to turn them into workshop timetables then Google Sheets offers you most of the features you need for creating and sharing session agendas.
 Real-time commenting and revision tracking are highly useful for the collaborative work and integration with Google Drive cloud storage allows you to easily find content in your sessions in your Drive.